Concordium/concordium.github.io/source/shared/net/guides/run-node-macos.rst

 and finally specify this location in the service file for the Concordium Node.

 .. note::
-   Baker credentials registered on Mainnet will not work with a Testnet node and vice versa.
+   Baker credentials registered on mainnet will not work with a testnet node and vice versa.

-On Mainnet
+On mainnet
 ----------

 #.
 Move the ``baker-credentials.json`` file to the node's config folder: